 Lasers have evolved significantly over the past 30 years with substantial improvements in their efficacy and safety.
 Today lasers comprise the most effective non-invasive treatment option for almost every skin condition, ranging from hair removal to tattoo removal to skin resurfacing.
-Fractional CO2 lasers comprise the latest technology being used all over the world to help improve the appearance of skin by reducing fine lines and wrinkles on face, reversing sun damage and improving the texture, color and complexion skin.
+Fractional CO2 lasers comprise the latest technology being used all over the world to help improve the appearance of skin.
+By reducing fine lines and wrinkles on the face, reversing sun damage.
+And by improving the texture, color, and complexion of the skin.

-Fractional CO2 laser therapy uses the gold standard carbon dioxide lasers in a fractionated way to deliver powerful results without the horrendous side effects associated with traditional CO2 lasers.
+Fractional CO2 laser therapy uses the gold standard carbon dioxide lasers in a fractionated way.
+It will deliver powerful results without the horrendous side effects associated with traditional CO2 lasers.
 This technique works by using pulsating beams of laser light to cause tiny holes in the skin.
-The healing process boosts the natural collagen production in the treated areas, thereby improving the skin texture from inside out.
-Laser beams work deep below the skin without damaging the epidermis (the outer most layer of skin), offering maximum results with minimal discomfort and recovery time.
+The healing process boosts the natural collagen production in the treated areas, thereby improving the skin texture from the inside out.
+Laser beams work deep below the skin without damaging the epidermis (the outermost layer of skin), offering maximum results with minimal discomfort and recovery time.

 Demand for Fractional CO2 lasers has increased tremendously in the last few years.
 Given below are three reasons why people and dermatologists prefer Fractional CO2 treatments over the traditional Carbon dioxide lasers and Dermabrasion.

 Time Tested Non-Ablative Technology: